New Student Pre-Arrival Checklist

 Graduate and Professional students should search for available housing and should be prepared to find a permanent residence shortly after arriving to Nashville.
 For assistance in searching for housing, please visit the Off-campus Housing and Referral Service page or visit our housing resource page for more information.

 Step 5: Health Requirements

 Review and complete any health requirements and immunizations with the Student Health Center.
-Read the Health Insurance for International Students article in the Learning Content of this application for information on what you must do before you arrive on campus.
-Please contact the Student Health Center for questions or consult the following page to view informational videos and Frequently Asked Questions.
+Read the Health Insurance for International Students article in the Learning Content of your I-20/DS-2019 application in the ISSS Portal for information on what you must do before you arrive on campus.
+You may need to make an appointment with the Student Health Center when you arrive to complete your immunization requirements.
+Please contact the Student Health Center directly to confirm if an appointment is needed.
+We also recommend visiting the following page to view informational videos and Frequently Asked Questions.

 Review your admission letter and any information from your academic department for information about placement tests or pre-assessments that you may be required to complete.
 Contact your department or program for additional information if you have questions.

 Step 8: Pay Tuition for Your First Semester